Curious about what steel wallet to buy?

 You could just write down your seed phrase on a piece of paper and store it in a safe place.
 But that makes it no more secure than a paper wallet – and that’s risky business.

-Most steel wallets, on the other hand, are resistant to pretty much anything:
+Most steel wallets, on the other hand, are resistant to pretty much any physical threat or natural disaster.

 That makes steel wallets almost indestructible.
 Some manufacturers even go so far as to make videos where they try (and fail) to break them.